codewreaker/ash-softeng-group16/README.md

 3. Enter this in cmd `npm install`
 4. Enter this in cmd `bower install`

-## You can install these dependencies if you want to use SASS. you might not have to
+## You can install these dependencies if you want to use SASS. you might not have to.

+Install ruby and run ```gem install sass```

+Once you want to update SASS run grunt watch in your cmd prompt

+# Always run SASS watch before you update sass code if you have all dependencies